Also, see Talking to your doctor about diabetes.

-One main goal in diabetes is keeping blood glucose levels near the normal range.
-Keeping these levels in the non-diabetic rang greatly reduces the risk of complications associated with diabetes.
-People who achieve good control over their blood sugars feel better, have more energy, and are less prone to severe swings in blood sugar levels.
+One main goal of diabetes is keeping blood glucose levels near the normal range.
+Keeping these levels in the non-diabetic range greatly reduces the risk of complications associated with diabetes.
+People who achieve good control over their blood sugars feel better, have more energy and are less prone to severe swings in blood sugar levels.

 Good diabetes care begins at home with daily blood sugar tests (or use of a continuous monitor) that are done often enough to achieve your blood sugar goals.
 Daily monitoring provides the record from which changes in therapy can be made to reach a level of control that is best for your overall health.
 It is also the cornerstone for feeling at your best each day and preventing unwanted complications.
 The best record is a complete one: this sample log shows food choices and quantities and blood sugar readings.